-How Corey Gamble Cemented His Place in America's Most Famous Family
+How Corey Gamble Cemented His Place in America's Most Famous Family - E!
+Online

 Which is pretty much the perfect way to sum up their whole relationship: They like being together, so it's cool.

-Asked about next steps involving an oversized left hand ring and a white veil occasion, Kris told attorney Laura Wasser on her Divorce Sucks podcast, "You know, you never say never, but I often say it's just not what I think I need to do again based on my past."
+Asked about next steps involving an oversized left hand ring and a white veil occasion, Kris told attorney Laura Wasser on her All's Fair podcast, "You know, you never say never, but I often say it's just not what I think I need to do again based on my past."

 Continued the twice-wed star, "I'm in a really great relationship right now, and I'm happy and I don't want to mess that up.
 I don't have the need to put on a long, white dress and walk down an aisle.
 I've done that.
 I've had the big wedding, I've had the babies and the kids—six of them, by the way.
 It's not like we need to do that again; my body wouldn't cooperate if I wanted it to.
 I think that I just feel really grateful and blessed for my past experiences and I'm looking forward to my future."

-Because at the end of the day, whatever Gamble has or has not put out in the public domain, it's Kris who has the final word on his place in the Kardashian pantheon.
+Because at the end of the day, whatever Corey has or has not put out in the public domain, it's Kris who has the final word on his place in the Kardashian pantheon.

 And Kris is decidedly blissed out.
 "He's great.
 Corey is so easy and, at the same time, so smart and intelligent," she told Us Weekly last year of why he's worthy of being on her arm.
 "He's always one step ahead of me, and he loves the kids, and the kids love him, and he loves the grandchildren.
 He really is such a great guy."